 You’d be surprised by the number of emails we receive from folks who ask if they can use their eagle eye for numbers and still be successful in proofreading transcripts.
-These folks would actually be better off learning how to start a bookkeeping business!
+These folks would actually be better off learning how to start a work-from-home bookkeeping business!

 Looking for info on the free 3-part starter course?
 Click here.

 The truth is, yes, you can, but you’d need to read a ton of words, too, so your eagle eye for words still needs to be very sharp.

 But if your eagle eye is not sharp for words, and you’re hanging on thinking, “Proofreading would be a great fit for me, if only it were numbers instead of words!” — there’s still hope!

 I interviewed my friend Ben Robinson, a CPA from Arkansas, who’s had tremendous results training people how to start a bookkeeping business from home from the ground up.

 Eagle eyes are paramount in this kind of business, too, and we here at PA deem it an excellent alternative opportunity for folks with eagle eyes … for numbers.